nathanonn/wp-ai-design/readme.txt

 == Description ==

 WP AI Design integrates multiple AI providers (OpenAI, Anthropic, Google Gemini) to help you generate WordPress block patterns and layouts directly in the block editor.
-Simply describe what you want, and the AI will generate the appropriate blocks and patterns.
+Simply describe what you want, or upload a screenshot and the AI will generate the appropriate blocks and patterns.

 == Features ==